jachwu/hello-world2/README.md

 Hi!

-I am learning to code and this is cool.
+I am learning to code and this is challenging.
+Github requires patience.